22 Things to Know Before Moving to Colorado Springs

 Summary

-All of Colorado Springs' unique quirks and features are now part of our memories and daily lives.
+Colorado Springs' unique quirks and features are now part of our memories and daily lives.
 Moving here has been one of the best decisions of our lives.
 We are fortunate to live in Colorado Springs.

 It's a beautiful city that has inspired my family and me in many ways.
-I hope that it inspires you as well. 🙂
+I hope that it inspires you as well.

-Hi! 👋 I'm Andrew Fortune, the founder of Great Colorado Homes and the creator of this website.
+Hi!
+I'm Andrew Fortune, the founder of Great Colorado Homes and the creator of this website.
 I'm also a Realtor in Colorado Springs.
-Thank you for taking the time to read this blog post.
-I appreciate your time spent on this site and am always open to suggestions and ideas from our readers.
-You can connect with me on Facebook, Instagram, or contact me through this website.
-I'd love to hear from you.
+Thank you for taking the time to read my blog post.
+I am always open to suggestions and ideas from our readers.
+You can find all my contact info here.
+Let me know if you need a Realtor in Colorado Springs.

 Our Most Recent Blog Posts: